-The Q button will be on the NISSAN Intelligent Key® if the vehicle has Remote Engine Start.
+The \mathbf{Q} button will be on the NISSAN Intelligent Key® if the vehicle has Remote Engine Start.
 This feature allows the engine to start from outside the vehicle.

-The following features may be affected when Remote Engine Start is used:
+The following features may be affected when the Remote Engine Start feature is used:

-• Vehicles with a manual climate control system will default to the last used heating or cooling mode.
+• Vehicles with a manual climate control system (if so equipped) will default to the last used heating or cooling mode.

-Vehicles with an automatic climate control system will default to either a heating or cooling mode depending on outside and cabin temperatures.
-For additional information, refer to "Remote Engine Start logic" in the "Monitor, climate, audio, phone and voice recognition systems" section of the manual.
+Vehicles with an automatic climate control system (if so equipped) may default to either a heating or cooling mode depending on outside and cabin temperatures.
+For additional information, see "Remote Engine Start with Intelligent Climate Control" (P. 4-26).

-Laws in some local communities may restrict the use of remote starters.
-For example, some laws require a person using Remote Engine Start to have the vehicle in view.
+Laws in some local communities may restrict or prohibit the use of Remote Engine Start, or the amount of time a parked vehicle engine may idle.
+For example, some laws require a person using Remote Engine Start to have the vehicle in view or may restrict idling time except in freezing temperatures.
 Check local regulations for any requirements.

 Other conditions may affect the function of the Remote Engine Start feature.
-For additional information, refer to "Conditions the Remote Engine Start will not work" in this section.
+For additional information, see "Conditions the Remote Engine Start will not work" (P. 3-26).

 Other conditions can affect the performance of the Intelligent Key transmitter.
-For additional information, refer to "NISSAN Intelligent Key®" in this section.
+For additional information, see "NISSAN Intelligent Key® system" (P. 3-11).